hellodiogenes/crafts_market_datamart/README.md

 The DWH layer contains dimension tables for craftsmen (d_craftsman), customers (d_customer), and products (d_product).

-The marketplace decided to integrate the client and artisan databases from another online store.
+The marketplace decided to integrate the client and craftsman databases from another online store.
 After completing the integration, it became necessary to create a data mart with customer information in a new layer of the database.

 ## Key Tasks